 How we promote The tourism sector Tourism's contribution

-To ensure tourism gives back more than it takes, we target high quality visitors from key markets.
+To ensure tourism gives back more than it takes, we attract visitors who contribute positively to our economy, environment, culture and communities.

 Once here, it’s important our visitors have a great experience, so we also guide them on travelling safely and caring for our home, people and culture.